google/clspv/docs/OpenCLCOnVulkan.md

 - `argKind`
 - a string describing the kind of argument, one of:
   - `buffer` - OpenCL buffer
+  - `buffer_ubo` - OpenCL constant buffer.
+Sent in a uniform buffer.
   - `pod` - Plain Old Data, e.g. a scalar, vector, or structure.
 Sent in a storage buffer.
   - `pod_ubo` - Plain Old Data, e.g. a scalar, vector, or structure.
 Sent in a uniform buffer.
   - `ro_image` - Read-only image